 Why Is Sleep Important?

 If you are not getting enough sleep, it can have a major impact on how you feel and put you at an increased risk of developing mental health issues such as anxiety and depression.
-According to the CDC, insufficient sleep has been linked to a number of chronic conditions including diabetes, heart disease, obesity, and depression.
+According to the CDC, insufficient sleep has been linked to several chronic conditions, including diabetes, heart disease, obesity, and depression.
 Research shows a lack of sleep can cause:

 - Increased stress